Homemade vegan nutella

 Don’t get me wrong, this homemade vegan nutella is still totally healthy!
 But it can be enjoyed as a treat or for dessert.

-After making this I cut up a banana and spread this on top, and then topped it off with some chia seeds.
-It was so delicious!
-Now I’m dreaming of making some nutella banana crepes or a delicious nutella tart like this one!
+After making this recipe, I immediately cut up a banana and spread this on top, and then topped it off with some chia seeds.
+(Kind of like a banana Nutella crepe, right?)
+Now I’m dreaming of making some healthy banana Nutella or as or a delicious Nutella tart like this one!

 - Preheat the oven to 350 degrees F. Place the hazelnuts on a baking sheet and toast for 10 minutes, or until lightly colored.